microsoft/ipe/docs/technical/diagrams.md

 # Technical Diagrams

+**Note**: these diagrams are out of date, they will be updated once the patchset is accepted by the upstream.

 Left click on any image to view an image in it's original resolution.
 As these are SVGs, they will be significantly easier to read when enlarged.